Miramar Park

 …Land Files

 Land and water are the elemental components of this park.
 The movement of the continents, glaciers and sedimentation created the great limestone shelf of this land mass.
 Fresh water permeates the limestone just below the surface and moves imperceptibly toward the broad, invisible river of the Everglades.
 The six inch layer of topsoil, the “muck”, supports all of the indigenous life.
-The landscape and underliying geological structure evolved through hundreds of millennia, but was completely transformed by humans in just a few months.
+The landscape and underlying geological structure evolved through hundreds of millennia, but was completely transformed by humans in just a few months.
 This power is worthy of both celebration and great caution.
 Our project is both participation and critique.

 The Earth Bowl